yulonglim/tp/docs/DeveloperGuide.md

 MSS:

-1. User requests to give a remark to a specific student.
+1. User requests to give a remark to a student.
 2. TeachBook overwrites any existing remark of the student with the given remark.

    Use case ends.